FAQ Smartroad Gotland

 The energy transfer is not affected by snow and ice.
 This has been verified in lab environment and in real life conditions during tin the project.

-The ambition is that the test on Gotland will be completed by tests in the northern part of Sweden, in arctic conditions.
+The test on Gotland has been completed by tests in the northern part of Sweden, in arctic conditions.

 Is the road dangerous?

 The road only activates when a licensed vehicle passes over the coils under the pavement.
 Otherwise the technology is completely passive and will never transfer energy or radiation to unlicensed vehicles, humans or animals passing by.
 A solid safety work has been done in advance to identify safety routines and energy transfer control, and to make sure that the technology is safe for humans or the environment.